algal/SwiftOnLambda/README.md

 One catch is that the binary must be compiled on an appropriate Linux distribution.
 The Makefile's `build_swift` target uses docker to do this.
 In case you are new to the exciting world of docker, here's a breakdown of key points in part of the build process:

-First is roughly like this:
+The first command is roughly like this:

 ```sh
 $ docker run                               # create a container and run it